UQ: Uncertainty Quantification for High-Performance Computing, May 2-4, 2012

 Organizers: Rick Archibald (ORNL) and Clayton Webster (ORNL), Directorate Liaison: Pierre Gremaud (SAMSI)

-The workshop is co-sponsored between by the Oak Ridge National Laboratory and by SAMSI.
-It will be on location at Oak Ridge National Laboratory and include practical workshop guidance in the use of resources from the Oak Ridge National Computing Facility.
+The workshop was co-sponsored by the Oak Ridge National Laboratory and by SAMSI.
+It was held on location at Oak Ridge National Laboratory and included practical workshop guidance in the use of resources from the Oak Ridge National Computing Facility.

 Motivation and Goals